This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 Canned/Packaged Fruits and Veggies

-Our favorite picks for fruits – and best buys in my area: Applesauce cups from Sam’s Club, large cans of peach slices, and fruit leather strips from Sam’s Club.
+Our favorite picks for fruits that last – and best buys in my area: Applesauce cups from Sam’s Club, large cans of peach slices, and fruit leather strips from Sam’s Club.

 Applesauce in the jar is also great to have around because it can substitute for eggs in some baking recipes.